moskalyk/awesome-gpt-3/README.md

 Find it here: https://deep6.substack.com/p/coming-soon

-* Protoype: New interaction affordances for simulation detection i.e. knowledge, wisdom, etc.
+* Protoype: New interaction affordances for simulation exploration i.e. knowledge, wisdom, understanding, etc.
-* Goal: Reveal new structure in dialogue experiements to discern more actionable insight for new vistas & surfaces.
+* Goal: Reveal new structure in dialogue experiements to discern more actionable insight for new civilization vistas & surfaces.
-* Approach: Learning a path in a sequence of transitions via timely newsletter.
+* Approach: Learning a path in a sequence of transitions via timely newsletter (email being a simple accessible interface, could emerge into something more (interactive)[https://github.com/moskalyk/massively-multiplater-online-chat].
-* Analog: Joining twitter, Curating twitter account following, and consuming feed.
+* Analog: Joining twitter, curating twitter account following, and consuming feed leading to new language, values, orientatations, for those deviating from typical normalized binary planes.
+Might be seen as a multidimensional politcal walk re: [Horseshoe Theory](https://en.wikipedia.org/wiki/Horseshoe_theory)

 Action Space:
+- Tinker with gpt-3
 - Create Pull Request
+- List Experiment
+- Subscribe
 ...

 ## Contents